 General education and related classes are required prior to applying for the Radiologic Technology program.
-Upon graduation and successful completion of the national registry exam, persons who enter this field find job opportunities in various health facilities.
+Upon graduation and successful completion of the national registry exam, persons who enter this field find job opportunities in various healthcare facilities.

 The Radiologic Technology Club is an active organization consisting of first and second year radiologic technology students.
 Students participate in fund-raising projects to allow them to attend regional, state, and national medical conferences.
-Several fun activities occur annually.

 Special Admissions Criteria